home | about us

 Discussion Questions:

-3. Why is it that we are called to live like this? (because Jesus did)
+3. Why are we called to live like this?
+(Because Jesus did.)

 There are more examples of this being our motivation in Scripture.